ricaiu/PhD/Dynamical Levy Lattice/README.md

 ---
 Dynamical Levy Lattice
 ---
+Here you can find all the codes used for generating the data for our paper "Critical dynamics of long range models on Dynamical Lévy Lattices", currently submitted on PRB (APS).
+You can find a preprint version here: https://arxiv.org/abs/2303.18057.
 ---
 1) Choose a random spin $S_i$
 2) Draw $q$ neighbours $S_{r_j}$, each at distance $r_j$ from $S_i$, using as probability distribution $P(r)\sim r^{-(d+\sigma)}$